vusion/vusion-cli/README.md

 - `vusion dev`: Run develop server
     - `-c, --config-path <path>`: Vusion config path
     - `-e, --entry-path <path>`: Change default entry path
-    - `-C, --no-clean`: Disable clean and copy
+    - `-C, --no-clean`: Disable to clean and copy
     - `-l, --library-path <path>`: Library entry path.
 To be `./index.js` by default if project type is `library`
     - `-d, --docs`: Generate docs of common components in library.
 Always be true if project type is `library`
     - `-p, --port <port>`: Web Server Port
+    - `-O, --no-open`: Disable to open browser at the beginning
-    - `-H, --no-hot`: Disable hot reload
+    - `-H, --no-hot`: Disable to hot reload
 - `vusion build`: Build a distribution
     - `-c, --config-path <path>`: Vusion config path
     - `-e, --entry-path <path>`: Change default entry path
-    - `-C, --no-clean`: Disable clean and copy
+    - `-C, --no-clean`: Disable to clean and copy
     - `-l, --library-path <path>`: Library entry path.
 To be `./index.js` by default if project type is `library`
     - `-d, --docs`: Generate docs of common components in library.
 Always be true if project type is `library`
     - `-s, --source-map`: Generate source map in build mode